2021–22 South Carolina Gamecocks women's basketball team

 The 2021–22 South Carolina Gamecocks women's basketball team represented the University of South Carolina during the 2021–22 NCAA Division I women's basketball season.
-The Gamecocks were led by 14th-year head coach Dawn Staley and played their home games at Colonial Life Arena in Columbia, SC.
+The Gamecocks were led by 14th-year head coach Dawn Staley and played their home games at Colonial Life Arena in Columbia, South Carolina.
 They competed as members of the Southeastern Conference (SEC).
-They finished the season 35–2, 15–1 in SEC play to win the regular season championship.
-They defeated Arkansas and Ole Miss to advance to the championship of the SEC Tournament where they lost to Kentucky.
-They received an at-large bid to the NCAA Tournament as the No. 1 seed in the Greensboro region.
+They finished the season 35–2, 15–1 in SEC play, to win the regular season championship.
+They defeated Arkansas and Ole Miss to advance to the championship of the SEC tournament where they lost to Kentucky.
+They received an at-large bid to the NCAA tournament as the No. 1 seed in the Greensboro region.
 They defeated Howard, Miami, North Carolina, Creighton and Louisville to advance to the championship game.
 There they defeated UConn for the team's second-ever national title.

 Aliyah Boston won Player of the Year and Defensive Player of the Year while head coach Dawn Staley was named Naismith Coach of the Year.
-The Gamecocks were ranked No. 1 in both polls for the entire year. and finished ranked No. 1 in the AP, Coaches, NET, RPI, ELO, SOS and Massey rankings.
+The Gamecocks were ranked No. 1 in both polls for the entire year, and finished ranked No. 1 in the AP, Coaches, NET, RPI, ELO, SOS and Massey rankings.